 Trees have blood – it is called sap – but it is filled with all the life-giving, immune system-boosting elements they need, just the same as ours.

-Trees can reach out to feed a sick relative or neighbor, using their root system to pass along vital carbohydrates in the form of sap sugar.
+One of the most amazing things I’ve learned about trees was that trees can reach out to feed a sick relative or neighbor, using their root system to pass along vital carbohydrates in the form of sap sugar.
 In some cases, surrounding trees will keep a seemingly dead tree stump alive for centuries by feeding it sugar through their roots.
 Upon closer examination in certain cases, scientists have discovered through testing tree DNA that the stump being fed is quite likely the mama tree to the entire forest!